Bareflank/MicroV/docs/MicroV Hypercall Specification.md

 ### 2.12.10. mv_pp_op_cpuid_get_emulated_list, OP=0x3, IDX=0x9

 Given the shared page cast as a mv_cdl_t, with each entry's mv_cdl_entry_t.fun and mv_cdl_entry_t.idx set to the requested CPUID leaf, the same entries are returned in the shared page with each entry's mv_cdl_entry_t.eax, mv_cdl_entry_t.ebx, mv_cdl_entry_t.ecx and mv_cdl_entry_t.edx set with all supported CPU features set to 1.
 Any non-feature fields returned by CPUID are returned as 0.
 Emulated CPU features are features that are not supported by hardware, but are supported MicroV, meaning the VM is free to use this CPU feature as if hardware support were provided.
 An example of an emulated CPU feature might be the x2APIC.

-This hypercall supports flag modifiers in mv_cdl_t.reg0.
-When MV_CDL_FLAG_ALL is enabled, the entire list of emulated CPUIDs will be returned via the shared page and no entries must be given as input.
-If the entire list doesn't fit in the shared page, this hypercall will output in mv_cdl_t.reg1 the number of entries that are left allowing to make subsequent continuation calls by providing the current index of entries to resume from in mv_cdl_t.reg1 as input, i.e. mv_cdl_t.reg1 should be incremented by MV_CDL_MAX_ENTRIES.

 **Input:**
 | Register Name | Bits | Description |